SOP-MINI/sop-site/content/sop2/lab/l4/index.en.md

 Why SIGPIPE is ignored in the server?
 {{< answer >}} It is generally easier to handle the broken pipe condition by checking for EPIPE error rather than handling the SIGPIPE signal when the reaction tho the disconnection is not critical - server only closes the current connection and continues to serve other clients. {{< /answer >}}

-Do we have to ignore SIGPIPE in the client?
-{{< answer >}} In case of the client the reaction to the disconnection is critical and the way we deal with it is not so important.
-Ignoring of SIGPIPE can be omitted then the program will be terminated by signal instead of reporting EPIPE error as it is implemented above. {{< /answer >}}

 Why bulk_read nad bulk_write are used in the program?
 SIGINT is terminating the program thus interruption of read and write should not be a problem.
 {{< answer >}} For the same reason TEMP_FAILURE_RETRY is so common in the code - portability of this code to your solution, with bulk_read/write the code is interruption proof. {{< /answer >}}